actualbudget/docs/docs/install/pikapods.md

 Example: With around 1,200 transactions, 18 months of budgeting, and approximately 200 rules and payees, it takes around 33 megabytes of storage.
 10 gigabytes equals 10,000 megabytes, equivalent to 303 18-month budgets.

-Your Pod will be created when you click on the green **ADD POD* buttom.
+Your Pod will be created when you click on the green **ADD POD* button.
 This step takes less than one minute.

 ![](/img/pikapods-setup/pikapods-7-add-pod-resoruces.png)